 2. Artificial Intelligence (AI) Implementation

 As you probably know, artificial intelligence has been making waves in eCommerce for a while now.
 For many companies, AI is mostly utilized as a customer service chatbot to assist human support staff in answering queries, providing information, and individualized experience.
 But it’s capable of playing a bigger role in the buyer journey.

 AI can be used to upsell and cross-sell your products.
-When it comes to upselling and cross-selling, the goal is to create personalized experiences by giving relevant recommendations that match the customer’s needs and interests.
-AI tools can get you those data.
+When it comes to upselling and cross-selling, the goal is to create personalized experiences by giving relevant recommendations that match the customer’s needs and interests, well, you can rely on Shopify Upsell App for better upselling of your product AI tools can get you those data.